rsrivastav54/BitCoinMiner/README.md

 CPU Utilization: CPU time/ Run Time 1.9038265418761613

-**The coin with the most 0s mined by our program**.
+**The coin with the most 0s mined by our program:**.

-We mined coins with _8 leading zeroes_ resulting in _2 coins_ within_~5 hours_.
+We mined coins with _8 leading zeroes_ resulting in _2 coins_ within ~5 hours.
 We executed this on a Macbook Pro with M1 pro chip with configurations: 10-core CPU and 14-core GPU.
 ![2](https://user-images.githubusercontent.com/70634373/192115729-fd99b350-3649-4341-88ec-6bb167226c83.png)

-**The largest number of working machines we were able to run your code with.**
+**The largest number of working machines we were able to run our code with:**

 We were able to run our code on _3 different systems_ and they all were able to mine bitcoins simultaneously.
 This can also be scaled up to multiple different machines.